stvkoch/Simple/README.markdown

 * \Simple\Config\Config
 	It is a class that manages configuration files, you can use it as a DI containers.
 * \Simple\Model\Model
 	Basically helps build your SQL queries.
-Returning the data encapsulated in a class that helps you interact on loops and paging features.
+Returning the data encapsulated in a class that helps you interact on loops and pager feature.

 ### \Simple\Config\Config